2/6/2025

 Analyst, Raymond James

 So for my first question, piggyback on the last answer there, Mario.
-And you said on slide nine here for the auto policies, you said that you're proactively contacting existing customers.
+And, you know, you said on slide nine here for the auto policies, you said that you're proactively contacting existing customers.
 You mentioned that in your answer.
-Can you give us an updated perspective on how you think your pricing is on a competitive positioning basis versus your pair group?
-And as you shift gears and proactively contact existing customers, does that mean that there's gonna be some sort of corresponding adjustment in agent compensation that's gonna give more weighting to retention versus just flat out new sales?
+Can you give us an updated perspective on how you think your pricing is on a competitive positioning basis versus your peer group?
+And As you shift gears and proactively contact existing customers, does that mean that there's going to be some sort of corresponding adjustment in agent compensation that's going to give more weighting to retention versus just flat-out new sales?

 speaker